Abilities in Warhammer 40k 10th edition

 The wording for Devastating Wounds was updated in the Autumn 2023 balance dataslate.
 When a weapon with Devastating Wounds scores a Critical Wound (normally on a to-wound roll of six), the target cannot take saves or invulnerable saves against that wound.

-As the rules were written in the Warhammer 40k core rulebook, Devastating Wounds meant that Critical Wounds inflicted mortal wounds.
-This is much more powerful than ignoring invulnerable saves when targeting multi-model units, as mortal wounds can spill over to multiple models.
+As the rules were written in the Warhammer 40k core rulebook, the Devastating Wounds ability meant that Critical Wounds inflicted mortal wounds.
+This is much more powerful than ignoring invulnerable saves when targeting multi-model units, as mortal wounds can spill over to multiple models if they kill the model the hit was initially allocated to.

 Extra Attacks

-When you declare melee attacks for a model you select just one of the melee weapons it’s armed with, plus any weapons with Extra Attacks.
+When you declare melee attacks for a model, as well as selecting one of the melee weapons it’s armed with to attack with, you can also attack with Extra Attacks weapons.
 There’s no way to modify the number of attacks you make with an Extra Attacks weapon.

 Hazardous

-Hazardous weapons risk killing a shooter, or inflict mortal wounds if a character or large model is firing.
-When a unit fires Hazardous weapons you roll one D6 for each Hazardous weapon being fired.
-For each roll of a one, you’ll deal three mortal wounds if the weapon was fired by a Character, Vehicle, or Monster, or otherwise remove one model.
+Hazardous weapons risk killing or harming the model using them.
+When a unit attacks with Hazardous weapons you roll one D6 for each Hazardous weapon being used.
+For each roll of a one, you’ll deal three mortal wounds if the weapon was fired by a Character, Vehicle, or Monster, or otherwise remove one model as a casualty.

-The 40k Core Rules specify that if a character firing a Hazardous weapon is attached to a unit, and you roll a one, you must still apply those mortals to the hapless Leader – no offloading the plasma overspill onto your troopers!
+The 40k Core Rules specify that if a character firing a Hazardous weapon is attached to a unit, and you roll a one, you must still apply those mortal wounds to the unlucky Leader – no offloading the plasma overspill onto your troopers!

 Warhammer 40k 10th edition abilities - preview by Games Workshop of the Heavy Weapon Ability